 The quantity in the numerator is the stress-energy source evaluated at the "retarded time" $t' = t - |\mathbf{x} - \mathbf{x}'|$.
-This equation for the field, and the wave equation (24.85) that underlies it, show explicitly that dynamically changing distributions of stress-energy must generate gravitational waves, which propagate outward from their source at the speed of light (Einstein, 1918).
+This equation for the field, and the wave equation (25.90) that underlies it, show explicitly that dynamically changing distributions of stress-energy must generate gravitational waves, which propagate outward from their source at the speed of light (Einstein 1916b, 1918).
 We shall study these gravitational waves in Chap.
-26.
+27.

-Exercise 24.16 Derivation: Gauge Transformations in Linearized Theory
+Exercise 25.19 Derivation: Gauge Transformations in Linearized Theory

-(a) Show that the "infinitesimal" coordinate transformation (24.82) produces the change (24.83) of the linearized metric perturbation.

-- (b) Exhibit a differential equation for the ξ^{α} that brings the metric perturbation into gravitational Lorenz gauge, i.e. that makes $h{\mu\nu}^{\text{new}}$ obey the Lorenz gauge condition (24.84) - (c) Show that in gravitational Lorenz gauge, the Einstein field equation (24.81) reduces to (24.85).
+- (a) Show that the "infinitesimal" coordinate transformation (25.87) produces the change (25.88) of the linearized metric perturbation, and it leaves the Riemann tensor (25.80) unchanged.. - (b) Exhibit a differential equation for the ξ^{α} that brings the metric perturbation into gravitational Lorenz gauge, i.e. that makes $h{\mu\nu}^{\text{new}}$ obey the Lorenz gauge condition (25.89) - (c) Show that in gravitational Lorenz gauge, the Einstein field equation (25.86) reduces to (25.90).